KeirSimmons/ZetaBoards/README.md

 ## Introduction

 All modifications here are 100% open-source and free to use.
 These were created by me for the ZetaBoards forum community between 2007-2014 period both as a member and volunteer on the "Code Team".
+As such, much of the 'style' of modifications is quite rudimentary, owing to the fact a lot of these were built during my first exposure to programming languages and I was still experimenting with JavaScript at this time.
+In addition to this, a lot of this was created in the pre-"web 2.0, CSS 3, HTML 5, git"-era back when making sure code was compatible with Internet Explorer 6.0+ was crucial.
+I will not be updating any of the code to match current standards (unless broken) - that is not the point of this repository.
+Rather, I wanted to keep all of my old modifications in one place to allow those who use ZetaBoards to find everything in one place, and for nostalgic reasons.
+If you have come across this repo with the intent of seeing some of my newer code, please check out my other repos, which I am slowly but surely populating.

-Over this period, I created 100+ modifications and I will be slowly porting these to GitHub over time.
+There are a lot of modifications that I need to port over to GitHub (list given below), so please bare with me whilst I work through this.

 ## Installation Instructions